songdaopi/grok3_api/README.md

 Before you use this tool, ensure you have the following:

 - **Grok Cookie**: Obtain your account's cookie from [grok.com](https://grok.com) by your browser.
-- **Authentication Token**: Prepare a token to secure the API endpoint.
+- **API Authentication Token**: Prepare a token to secure the OpenAI-compatible API endpoints.

 ## Basic Usage